Current shorthand

 Why does the fit audit say contextual?

-Can very large radius values be valid?
+Can a huge radius like 999px be valid?

-Do radius values have to be sent to a server?
+Are radius values sent to a server?

 Glossary: